Welcome to MCalibration

 In order to run an FE simulation it is necessary to specify three types of input:

 Often the most difficult of these is the specification of the material behavior, especially for highly non-linear materials, such as polymers.

 The specification of a material behavior requires a suitable material model calibrated using the right type of accurate experimental data

 Getting the right type of experimental data that is relevant, accurate, and completely specifies the material response is a necessary input to the material model calibration.
 It is not trivial to determine what experiments should be performed, and it is not trivial to run the experiments in a proper way.
-In our test lab at Veryst Engineering we have developed “smart” testing programs for all types of engineering polymers (elastomers, thermoplastics, and thermosets).
+In our test lab we have developed “smart” testing programs for all types of engineering polymers (elastomers, thermoplastics, and thermosets).
 These testing programs are unique in that they obtain the necessary information for advanced material model calibration using a small set of experimental tests.